Parkopedia/.github/PULL_REQUEST_TEMPLATE.md

 Are all of the CI checks passing?

 # Checklist
-*Delete as appropriate*

-- My code follows the style guidelines of this project
+- [ ] My code follows the style guidelines of this project
-- I have commented my code, particularly in hard-to-understand areas
+- [ ] I have commented my code, particularly in hard-to-understand areas
-- I have made corresponding changes to the documentation
+- [ ] I have made corresponding changes to the documentation
-- I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added tests that prove my fix is effective or that my feature works
-- New and existing tests pass with my changes
+- [ ] New and existing tests pass with my changes